Prominent science fiction, fantasy author to headline 4th 'mini-con' at Dubuque library

-One of speculative fiction's most prolific and successful authors will headline a jam-packed "mini-con" this weekend at Dubuque's Carnegie-Stout Public Library.
+One of speculative fiction’s most prolific and successful authors will headline a jam-packed “mini-con” today at Dubuque’s Carnegie-Stout Public Library.

 Seanan McGuire, author of the popular “October Daye” and “Wayward Children” urban fantasy novel series, will be the featured guest at the Cabin Fever Mini-Con, set for 3 to 7 p.m.
 Saturday at the library.